-2.3 Premaster programme
+2.3 Pre-Master programme

-- 1) Bachelors from a Dutch university of professional education (HBO) in construction, mechanical/electrical engineering, physics, chemistry or related subjects are admitted to the premaster's programme.
-Admission of others is at the discretion of the Examination Committee. - 2) The pre-master's programme consists of a selection of courses with an emphasis on physical and mathematical courses. - 3) The pre-master's programme consists of 30 EC. - 4) A student who successfully passes all courses in the agreed programme within eight months after registration for the pre-master's programme is admitted to the master's programme. - 5) A student who is rejected from a pre-master's programme at one of the three sustainable energy technology programmes in the Netherlands is not re-admitted to a pre-master's programme in a following academic year.
+- 1) Bachelors from a Dutch university of professional education (HBO) in construction, mechanical/electrical engineering, physics, chemistry or related subjects are admitted to the pre-Master programme.
+Admission of others is at the discretion of the Examination Board. - 2) The pre-Master programme consists of a selection of courses with an emphasis on physical and mathematical courses. - 3) The pre-Master programme consists of 30 EC. - 4) A student who successfully passes all courses in the agreed programme within eight months after registration for the pre-Master programme is admitted to the master programme. - 5) A student who failed a pre-Master programme at one of the three sustainable energy technology programmes in the Netherlands will not be admitted to the SET pre-Master programme of the UT in a following academic year. - 6) A student who failed the pre-Master programme SET is not eligible for another pre-Master programme within the Faculty Engineering Technology of the UT in a following academic year.